syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/events.md

 # Events in ##Platform_Name## Timeline control

 This section describes the Timeline events that will be triggered when an appropriate actions are performed.
-The following events are available in the TImeline control.
+The following events are available in the Timeline control.

 ## created